Trapped surfaces in a hadronic fluid: Analog cosmology

 which follows from (\ref{eq017}) with (\ref{eq108}).
 As mentioned in Sec.\ \ref{radial}, increasing (decreasing) $y$ does not necessarily imply increasing (decreasing) of the radial coordinate $r$.
 With the help of the coordinate transformation (\ref{eq147}) the shift $dy$ along a geodesic may be expressed in terms of $dr$

 where we have used (\ref{eq246}) and (\ref{eq108}).
-We note that if $v<c_\pi$, increasing(decreasing) $y$ correspond to increasing (decreasing) $r$ for both signs, whereas if $v>c_\pi$ increasing $y$ corresponds to increasing $r$ for an outgoing and decreasing $r$ for an ingoing geodesic.
+We note that if $v<c_\pi$, increasing (decreasing) $y$ corresponds to increasing (decreasing) $r$ for both signs, whereas if $v>c_\pi$ increasing $y$ corresponds to increasing $r$ for an outgoing and decreasing $r$ for an ingoing geodesic.

 Using (\ref{eq216}) we introduce null coordinates

 ranging in the intervals $[0,+\infty)$ and $(-\infty,+\infty)$, respectively, with a condition $0\leq w\pm u < \infty$.
 In these coordinates the metric (\ref{eq008}) becomes